chrisgrieser/quadro-example-vault/README.md

 ### Example Extractions
  A few example extractions can be found in the folder `Extractions`.
-- Some extractions have been made on compatibility issues, and the results aggregated in a table: [[compatibility challenges (Aggregation)]]
+- Some extractions have been made on compatibility issues, and the results aggregated in a dynamic table (called "Looms", since provided by the **Data Loom** Plugin): [[Compatibility Issues (Aggregation).loom]]
 - There is also an [[Example Search for Extraction Dimensions]], where only extractions are listed where the dimension "type of compatibility" contains "backwards".

 ## Using this vault for your own research